Genera1Z/MultiScaleFusion/readme.md

 ## About

-Official implementation of paper "*Multi-Scale Fusion for Object Representation*" available on [arXiv:2410.01539](https://arxiv.org/abs/2410.01539).
+Official implementation of ICLR 2025 paper "*Multi-Scale Fusion for Object Representation*" available on [arXiv:2410.01539](https://arxiv.org/abs/2410.01539).

-**MSF is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL).
+**Please note that this MSF is *re-implemented* upon codebase [VQ-VFM-OCL](https://github.com/Genera1Z/VQ-VFM-OCL), different from the version described in the paper.
 For more details, models, checkpoints, datasets and results, please visit this repo.**

 Quantative results: